psarando/shire-reckoning/README.md

       lists the Elves' New Year's Day precisely on Astron 6 in the Third Age 3019 (the year the One Ring was destroyed).
-3. The correlations of the New Reckoning dates with the Kings' and Shire Reckoning dates imply these calendars were in sync by the Third Age 3019:
+3. The correlations of the New Reckoning dates with the Kings' and Shire Reckoning dates imply these calendars were in sync by T.A.
+3019:
     * "March 25, the date of the downfall of Barad-dûr... was, however, March 25 in both Kings' and Stewards' Reckoning."
     * In other words, Shire Rethe 25 = Kings'/Stewards' Reckoning Súlimë 25 = New Reckoning New Year's Day (Yestarë).
-4. The details of the Kings' Reckoning leap-day rules make it possible to calculate that this calendar drifted 3 days behind a [proleptic Gregorian calendar](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar) over the 6460 year period from the start of the Second Age to the start of the Third Age 3019, which implies the Shire Calendar was also 3 days behind this hypothetical Gregorian calendar at the start of T.A.
+4. The details of the Kings' Reckoning leap-day rules make it possible to calculate that this calendar drifted 3 days behind a [proleptic Gregorian calendar](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar) over the 6460 year period from the start of the Second Age to the start of T.A.
+3019, which implies the Shire Calendar was also 3 days behind this hypothetical Gregorian calendar at the start of T.A.
 3019.

 When Tolkien stated "our New Year's Day corresponded more or less to the Shire January 9" (Afteryule 9),